opentx/lua-reference-guide/model/insertInput.md

-Inserts an Input at specified line
+Insert an Input at specified line

 @status current Introduced in 2.0.0, `switch` added in TODO